andrewdavidmackenzie/flow/guide/src/first_flow/debugging.md

 DEBUG   -               Function #1 'HEAD' sending output '1' to Function #2 'sum' input #1
-DEBUG   -                       Function #1 is now blocked on output by Function #2 DEBUG   -                       Function #2 inputs are ready DEBUG   -                       Function #2 not blocked on output, so added to end of 'Will Run' list DEBUG   -       Function #1 'HEAD' completed
+DEBUG   -                       Function #1 is now blocked on output by Function #2 DEBUG   -                       Function #2 inputs are ready DEBUG   -                       Function #2 not blocked on output, so added to end of 'Ready' list DEBUG   -       Function #1 'HEAD' completed
 DEBUG   - Dispatch count: 2
 DEBUG   -        Can Run: {3, 2, 0}
 DEBUG   -       Blocking: [(2, 0), (3, 0), (0, 1), (2, 1)]
-DEBUG   -       Will Run: [3, 2]
+DEBUG   -       Ready: [3, 2]
 ```